AlphaKretin/carby-bot/README.md

 -   `.physical`: A list of commands that trigger React: Physical scripts, such as Omniscient's Reset.
 -   `.piano`: A list of which towns have the pianos needed for the final Bard song.
 -   `.pyramid`: A map of the Pyramid dungeon.
+-   `.sealed`: alcharagia's guide to the Sealed Temple bonus dungeon.
 -   `.seals`: A picture guide for which of the nameless Seal Guardian bosses are which.
 -   `.stats`: A list of the modifiers each character has to their base stats.
 -   `.wonderwand` The order of the spells the Wonder Wand weapon casts.